elhayra/lsdev_diff/README.md

 # lsdev_diff
-A small script to find what is the udev path of newly connected devices
+A small script to find the udev path of newly connected devices